L4Re/l4re.org/src/devel/language-server.rst

 ----------

 User-level components are built out of combined source tree.
-The build system generated a ``compile_commands.json`` file by calling from your build
+The build system generates a ``compile_commands.json`` file by calling this from your build directory:
-directory:

 .. sourcecode:: shell